Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 ::: tip

-TIP-3 Token Wallet has 2 transfer methods.
+TIP-3 Token Wallet has 2 transfer methods:

 * Transfer - Transfer tokens and optionally deploy TokenWallet for recipient account address.
 * Transfer tokens using another TokenWallet address, that wallet must be deployed previously.